ejbuckworth/Paper/paper.md

 Emma Buckworth

 #Introduction
-We present timings of Pepper's wake up times throughout the 18/11/25
+We present timings of Pepper's wake up times throughout the day the 18/11/25.
+We timed the wake ups using a standard stopwatch [1]